mathie/nanowrimo/_drafts/puppet.md

 systems.
 Then you spin up replacement systems that implement the new configuration, and tear down the old ones.
-This is readily doable for some parts of the infrastructure (the traditionally 'stateless' parts like application servers, load balancers, etc) but it's not necessarily a good fit for other parts.
+This is readily doable for some parts of the infrastructure (the traditionally 'stateless' parts like application servers, load balancers, etc. but it's not necessarily a good fit for other parts.

 Plus it seems wasteful to me, to be constantly recycling systems down to their